Skip to searchSkip to main content

 Tip

-Making an Easter gift bag
+Easter nests: Making an Easter gift bag

 Our gift bag is a great way to wrap gifts.
 Whether with a cute Easter bunny or a sweet little baby chick this Easter nest is quick to make and it can also be easily customised.
 The gift wrapping is suitable for souvenirs, sweets and dyed Easter eggs.

-You will need the following materials to make an Easter gift bag:
+Materials to make an Easter gift bag:

 • A paper bag